lwjglgamedev/zvk/bookcontents/chapter-07/chapter-07.md

 };
 ```

-The function receives the entity and egine context and uses the projection and model matrices copying the data contained in those matrices into the `PushConstantsVtx` struct.
+The function receives the entity and egine context and uses the projection and model matrices copying the data contained in those matrices
+into the `PushConstantsVtx` struct.
 Then we call the `cmdPushConstants` function to update the values of the push constants.
-The `vulkan.ShaderStageFlags`
+The
-is a combination of flags that states the shader stages that will access this range of push constants.
-We will use this in the vertex buffer so we pass
+`vulkan.ShaderStageFlags` is a combination of flags that states the shader stages that will access this range of push constants.
+We will use
-the `vertex_bit` (`VK_SHADER_STAGE_VERTEX_BIT`) flag.
+this in the vertex buffer so we pass the `vertex_bit` (`VK_SHADER_STAGE_VERTEX_BIT`) flag.

-Finally, in the `resize` method, we just clean render info attributes and recreate them again due to the change in size
+Finally, in the `resize` function, we just clean render info attributes and recreate them again due to the change in size
 of the underlying images.

 ```zig